pksilen/vitja-service/README.md

 TODO:
 - Each service function must have at least one auth annotation
+- Split updateOrderState to two different functions for user, one for logistics partner
 - userName is not allowed to be changed in updateUser
+- One shopping cart is allowed to be created
 - Handle exclude response fields in getProjection and createResultMaps
 - Prometheus metrics (Opentelemetry)
 - Jaeger tracing (Opentelemetry)